 So why is it used in some of our laundry detergents?

-Thankfully there’s a new way to do laundry that’s gentle on your skin, safe for the environment, and cleans your clothes without using toxic chemicals.
+Thankfully there’s a new way to do laundry that’s gentle on your skin, kinder to our planet by reducing single-use plastics, and cleans your clothes without harmful chemicals.

 So What Are Tru Earth Eco-Strips?